 More information, industry statistics and network analytics can be freely obtained by visiting the Voyance Live public network analytics portal at: http://www.nyansa.com/VoyanceLive/

-The world’s largest and only public SaaS IT analytics service available today, Voyance currently analyzes user network traffic from over 12 million client devices across over 100 customer sites such as Tesla, Uber, Lululemon, Home Depot, MuleSoft, SF International Airport, Stanford, Mission Healthcare and many others.
+The world’s largest and only public SaaS IT analytics service available today, Voyance currently analyzes user network traffic from over 20 million client devices across thousands of customer sites at companies including Tesla, Uber, Lululemon, Home Depot, MuleSoft, SF International Airport, Stanford, Northeast Georgia Healthcare System and many others.

 Purpose-built for quantifying the user experience within increasingly mobile enterprise network environments.
 Voyance is the only analytics system that analyzes every wired and wireless client network transaction in real time and over time.
 With Voyance, organizations can now proactively predict client problems, optimize their network and justify infrastructure changes based on actual user, network and application data.
 This serves to improve user productivity while radically reducing the time and expense related to optimizing IT network operations from the client to the cloud.